-While for some, site speed is just a minor nuisance, for others it can make a big difference to their earnings.
+While for some site speed is just a minor nuisance, for others it can make a big difference to their earnings.

 So what can you do?

-Well, it turns out there are plenty of factors at play when it comes to site speed – some easier to resolve than others.
+There are plenty of factors at play when it comes to site speed – some easier to resolve than others.
 Today we’re going to explore how you can improve your site speed quickly and easily, and give some tips on some of the bigger things you can do to speed things up.

 How well is my site performing?

-The first thing you should do is take a look at where your site is at the moment – a benchmark to which you can compare once you’ve made some improvements, and use to keep track of your progress on your journey to a speedy blog or site.
+The first thing you should do is take a look at where your site is at the moment – a benchmark to which you can compare once you’ve made some improvements, and use to keep track of your progress on your journey to a speedy blog or website.